Hong Kong Professional Teachers' Union: History

 During the Tiananmen protests of 1989, the PTU, together with the 14 other member organisations of the JCPDG, issued a public statement in support of the pro-democracy student-led movement in May and established the Hong Kong Alliance in Support of Patriotic Democratic Movements of China.
 The PTU has remained the core member of the alliance.

 In 1990 Szeto Wah co-founded the pro-democracy party United Democrats of Hong Kong which later merged with the Meeting Point into the Democratic Party.
 In the first LegCo direct election in 1991, Szeto Wah contested in Kowloon East and Cheung Man-kwong, the PTU president and also United Democrats member, ran for the Teaching constituency.

 In 1994, in response to pressure from the PTU, the Education Department agreed to subsidise the salaries of teachers in all non-profit making kindergartens.
 At the same time, funding was provided to expand training programs to ensure most kindergarten teachers would be given the chance to receive training to become qualified.

 Szeto Wah retired from the Legislative Council in 2004 and Cheung Man-kwong retired from the Education constituency in 2012.
 PTU member Ip Kin-yuen became the PTU representative in LegCo since the 2012 LegCo election.

 On 31 July 2021, Chinese state media People's Daily and Xinhua News Agency published articles accusing the PTU of "encouraging anti-China activities that mess up Hong Kong", calling it a "poisonous tumour" that "must be eradicated".
-On the same day, the Education Bureau also severed ties and announced it would stop working with the trade union, describing it as "no different than a political group” and accusing it of "dragging schools into politics".
+Hours after, the Education Bureau announced that it would stop working with the PTU, accusing it of "spreading political propaganda" and "dragging schools into politics".

-On 10 August 2021, PTU President Fung Wai-wah announced in a press conference that the PTU would disband.
+On 10 August 2021, PTU president Fung Wai-wah announced in a press conference that the PTU would disband.
 He added that the trade union had tried hard to find ways to continue its operations, but that "the social and political situation changed too fast and too quickly" and the decision to disband was made in response to these changes.
+In a letter to members dated 10 November 2023, the PTU announced that it had completed regulatory audits and tax-related matters and was to disburse remaining assets to qualified members.